Cherry Pound Cake – Bundt Cake

 This is a delicious cherry-pound cake with pistachios.
-Made in a bundt pan this is a rich moist cake loaded with red glace cherries and green pistachio nuts which makes it the perfect Christmas cake.
+Made in a bundt pan, this rich, moist cake loaded with red glace cherries and green pistachio nuts makes it the perfect Christmas cake.
 Using my light and airy vanilla cake recipes as a base with sour cream for a tender crumb.

 Ingredients and substitutes